 Replace the entire roof liner.

-If the fabric is sagging from multiple areas for a long time, it is not recommended to fix it using the above methods.
+If the fabric is sagging from multiple areas for a long time, fixing it using the above methods is not recommended.

-You need to replace the headliner with new fabric by removing the fabric and board out of the car.
+You need to replace the headliner with new fabric by removing the fabric and board from the car.

 Mobile Roof Linings Brisbane offers repair and replacement of car roof linings in Brisbane, Ipswich, and Gold Coast.